Endorsements

 All campaign responses during the endorsement process, except those including personal contact information, will be made publicly available on this website.

-Any candidate or ballot measure campaign interested in an endorsement from our DSA chapter, or any chapter member interested in sponsoring a resolution, is strongly encouraged to review the Metro DC DSA Endorsement Handbook and Section 4 of the MDC DSA Bylaws which detail the endorsement process.
+Any candidate or ballot measure campaign interested in an endorsement from our DSA chapter, or any chapter member interested in sponsoring a resolution, is strongly encouraged to review Metro DC DSA’s 2026-27 Electoral Endorsement Handbook and Section 4 of the MDC DSA Bylaws which detail the endorsement process.
 A summarized version of all endorsement steps can be found below.

 Campaign Questionnaires

-Once complete, campaigns will need to send their questionnaires to our chapter’s Political Engagement Committee at pec@mdcdsa.org.
-From there, the Political Engagement Committee will work with the Steering Committee to begin the endorsement process.
+Once complete, candidates and ballot measure campaign leaders must send the questionnaire to our chapter’s Political Engagement Committee at pec@mdcdsa.org.
+From there, the PEC will work with the Steering Committee to begin the endorsement process.
+The full endorsement process is outlined in more detail in the following sections of this handbook.

 Endorsement materials, including questionnaires and endorsement resolutions, submitted during previous cycles can be found here.